Normal, Illinois: Airport

-The Central Illinois Regional Airport is on Route 9 in Bloomington, approximately 5 mi east-southeast from Uptown Normal.
+The Central Illinois Regional Airport (ICAO KBMI) is on Route 9 in Bloomington, approximately 5 mi east-southeast from Uptown Normal.
 The airport is served by four airlines, five rental car agencies, and has direct daily flights to Atlanta, Chicago, and Dallas-Ft.
 Worth.
 A record 559,481 passengers flew to or from CIRA in 2010.

-Mass transit
+Transit

-Connect Transit has 13 color-coded fixed routes in the area; a lift-assisted paratransit service called NiteRide, which operates when Illinois State University is in session; and a campus shuttle for ISU called Redbird Express.
+Connect Transit has 16 color-coded fixed routes within the Bloomington–Normal urban area; a lift-assisted paratransit service called Connect Mobility; and a campus shuttle for ISU called Redbird Express, which operates when Illinois State University is in session.
+Since July 2025, Connect GO provides demand-response transit service connecting to rural McLean County.